 - reduced risk of liability – keeping track of information helps avoid issues in case of traffic violations and inspector checks;

 The first step is purchasing a device.
 Federal Motor Carrier Safety Administration compiled a list of registered ELDs.
-Only they can be installed and used as a compliance deadline.
-Before buying a device, check if it is on FMCSA’s list.
+FMCSA-approved logging devices must be installed and used by the compliance deadline.
+Before ordering a device, check if it is on FMCSA’s list.

-ELD is directly connected to a vehicle’s engine.
-Before using a vehicle, a driver must log in into his private account in electronic system.
-After that a device starts to record driving hours and duty status automatically.
+All users of the ELD system (drivers, supervisors and support personnel) must have separate accounts and user IDs.
+ELD must be directly connected to a vehicle’s engine computer module (ECM) via diagnostic port.
+Before using a vehicle, a driver must log in into his/her account in an electronic system.
+After that, the device starts to record driving hours and duty status automatically.

 Benefits of HOS247 devices

 Our devices are in compliance with FMCSA’s regulations.